Rewiring the Brain: How Cognitive Behavioral Therapy Helps Alleviate Depression.

 Problem-Solving: How CBT Works in Real Life.

-Research has shown that CBT can cause significant changes in brain activity as seen in neuroimaging.
-Research has shown increased activity in the prefrontal cortex – the area of the brain responsible for executive function and emotional regulation – after CBT.
-This means the therapy not only helps us manage our symptoms but actively changes our brain function.
+Research has shown that CBT can cause significant changes in brain activity, as seen in neuroimaging.
+After CBT, increased activity in the prefrontal cortex—the area of the brain responsible for executive function and emotional regulation—was found.
+This means the therapy not only helps us manage our symptoms but also actively changes our brain function.

 Working Smart: How to Get the Most out of CBT.

-To get the most out of CBT, practitioners say you need to work structured and consistently.
-Here’s some ways to do that:
+To get the most out of CBT, practitioners say you need to work in a structured and consistent way.
+Here are some ways to do that:

 3. Gradual Exposure: For those with anxiety components of depression, gradual exposure to feared situations can reduce avoidance behaviors and increase feelings of control over their environment.